 Enabling the modern data analyst by becoming shopkeepers rather than gatekeepers of information

-I appreciated the opportunity to sit down and talk with one of my heros in the industry.
-Donald Farmer has been a recognized leader in the Business Intelligence and Analytics community for the past two decades and his thought leadership is even more relevant today.
+I really appreciated the opportunity to sit down and talk with one of my heros in the industry.
+Donald Farmer has been recognized leader in the Business Intelligence and Analytics industry for the past two decades and his thought leadership is even more relevant today.
 He played a key role in shaping the Microsoft BI toolset as a Principal Program Manager from 2001 when the products we use today were in their infancy.
-He’s also been outside of Microsoft circles which gives him a broad and unique industry perspective.
-As the Vice President of Innovation and Design at Qlik Technologies, he brought Qlick Sense to market.
-He remains a friend and advocate for the community.
-Donald holds multiple patents and has published multiple books.
-Today he is doing his own thing as the Principal of TreeHive Strategy.

 Power BI table and matrix visuals can render SVG object elements in a column or measure to display in-line web content.
 You can build dynamic content like KPI indicators, databars and sparklines by altering SVG element content using DAX expressions.
 In this post, I will show you how to create databars that show negative and positive values with different color fills based on category values.
 Of course, Power BI has built-in databars in the conditional formatting options for numeric columns but you cannot alter the color and other attributes dynamically – at least not yet.
 For the time being, this technique provides more flexibility than the built-in databar feature.